Wednesday, September 24, 2014

 SCUBA Diving in Oahu with Kaimana Divers Honolulu, Hawaii (Me with the yellow flippers)

-My dive buddies and I called a few days in advance to book our 3 spots on the boat Nacho!
-We chose the morning departure as it was geared towards more advanced diving and we believed it would be less windy and calmer waters.
-The boat leaves twice a day for a 2 tank dive trip.
-We were picked up at our hotel in Waikiki and dropped at the boat in Kewalo Boat Basin Oahu.
-Tanks and weights are provided in the cost, other gear can be rented.
+My dive buddies and I made sure to reserve our spots on the boat Nacho a few days in advance!
+We opted for the morning departure, which caters to more experienced divers and offers the advantage of calmer waters and less wind.
+The boat runs twice daily for a two-tank dive trip, making it easy to plan your adventure.
+We were conveniently picked up at our hotel in Waikiki and dropped off at the boat in Kewalo Basin, Oahu.
+Tanks and weights are included in the cost, with additional gear available for rent if needed.

 Diving in Oahu